kellandamm/azure-intelligent-agent/docs/QUICK_START.md

 ### Option A — No Fabric (quick demo, SQL only)

-Load the complete synthetic dataset directly into Azure SQL using the portal Query Editor:

-1. **Azure Portal → SQL Database → Query Editor** (authenticate with your Azure AD account)
-2. Open and run `app/Fabric/synthetic_data.sql`
-   This creates and seeds all required tables: operational tables, star-schema tables, and 9 Gold analytics tables.
-3. **No environment variable changes needed** — the app automatically falls back to the main SQL database when `FABRIC_SQL_SERVER` is not set.
+`app/Fabric/synthetic_data.sql` was already run in Phase 4 — no further action needed.

-The AI agents, Analytics dashboard, and Sales dashboard will all query these tables.
+The AI agents, Analytics dashboard, and Sales dashboard will all query those Gold tables directly against Azure SQL.
+No environment variable changes are required.

 ---